ragul-2004/TSA_EXP1/README.md

 ![output](https://github.com/user-attachments/assets/2c7d6754-1027-4839-b6cc-d93bb2435c78)

 # RESULT:
-Thus we have created the python code for plotting the time series of given data.
+Thus we have created the python code for plotting the time series of mobile sales.